=> Updated July 10, 2019

 Another area we will explore is the debugging API.
 The debuggers abide to the JEB IDebuggerUnit family set of interface.
 They can be used to automate debugging tasks, and allow for easy integration in analysis pipelines.

-The JEB Android debuggers run on all JEB-supported platforms (Windows, Linux, Mac OS, 32-bit and 64-bit versions).
+The JEB Android debuggers run on all JEB-supported platforms (Windows, Linux, macOS).
 Please verify the following before attempting to start a debugging session:

 - Make sure to have the Android SDK installed.
-Ideally, you also want to have an %ANDROID_SDK% variable pointing to the SDK folder.
+Ideally, you also want to have either ANDROID_SDK_ROOT or ANDROID_SDK environment variable pointing to the SDK folder.

 - Enable Developer options and allow USB debugging on the intended physical target device.
 (Debugging is enabled by default on the emulators.)
 On physical devices running Android 4.2 and above, one way to make sure of that is to run the adb devices command.
 If the device is shown as unauthorized, a pop-up on your phone will appear to request authorization.

 Normally, only apps whose Android Manifest explicitly has a debuggable flag set to true are debuggable.
 However, this is rarely the case when analyzing in-the-wild applications, malicious or otherwise.
 In such cases, you have several options.

 - Run the app in an emulator.
 Emulators have the ro.debuggable property set to 1.
 This means they will debug all apps, regardless of the debuggable flag in the Manifest.